 Making late payments, or skipping them, results in late fees (adding to your loan cost).
 In a title loan, it means your automobile can be repossessed.
 It also can negatively affect your credit score, a formula that lenders use to determine a potential borrower’s creditworthiness.
 A lower credit score, also known as a FICO score, may cause you to pay higher credit card interest rates or insurance premiums.

-If you believe you have a loan by an unlicensed lender operating in Oregon, you can file a complaint.
+If you believe you have a loan by an unlicensed lender operating in Oregon, you

 Tribal payday lenders